GreenhouseCI/blog.greenhouseci.com/_posts/2015-02-11-appium-support.md

 <a href="http://appium.io/">Appium</a> is a mobile automation platform that provides a cross-platform API for writing tests.
 This means that you can use the same API to write tests for both Android and iOS.
 This leads to better code reuse, because if you are developing your application for both Android and iOS in parallel, the functionality is quite likely very similar.
 So, you reuse the same tests for both platforms.

 What is even more cool about Appium, is that you can write the tests in your language of choosing.
-Yes, you heard that right, the only requirement is that your language provides the WebDriver API. *Language of your choosing* might have been  a bit of stretch as you unfortunately cannot write tests in neither <a href="http://esolangs.org/wiki/Malbolge">Malbolge</a> or <a href="http://esolangs.org/wiki/chicken">chicken</a>.
+Yes, you heard that right, the only requirement is that your language provides the WebDriver API. *Language of your choosing* might have been  a bit of stretch as you unfortunately cannot write tests in neither <a href="http://esolangs.org/wiki/Malbolge">Malbolge</a> nor <a href="http://esolangs.org/wiki/chicken">chicken</a>.
 But you are not limited to writing tests in Objective C for iOS or Java for Android.
 You can just as easily write them in your favorite scripting language, like PHP, Ruby or Python.

 <h2>Running Appium tests in Greenhouse</h2>